servicecatalog/oscm-approval/README.md

 ## Preparation
 - Login to oscm-portal as supplier administrator with service manager and technology manager role
-- Register a technical user in the customer organization with administrator role and not the credentials
+- Register a new customer and a technical user with administrator role in this organization.
+Note down the credentials of this user and customer organization id.
 - As supplier administrator create following custom attributes

 1. Approver Organization